 After many rounds of testing, we found that inclusion was crucial to establishing the right environment for creating lasting ideas, change, and innovation.

-We recommend that individuals start to identify how they might be contributing to the problem.
-How might they be stopping the flow of new ideas?
-Smart people are uncomfortable when their ideas are challenged.
+People are uncomfortable when their ideas are challenged.
 We need to create an environment where ideas can be passed around, added to, subtracted from, and improved upon based on group think and evidence inspired research.
 We need to be inclusive in the formation of our teams.
 We need to provide the right tools to allow learning to happen.

 Our prototypes showed us better ways to help people engage with the topic and each other.
 We found that once people started to problem solve together, they were addicted.
 This culture of learning translates to a better work environment where workers can apply their new skills to your business and customer problems.